NiagaChain/wallet-faq/src/faq/es/ethereum/how-to-send-ethereum-transaction.md

-# How to send Ethereum transaction?
+# How to send an Ethereum transaction

-Тo send someone Ethereum coins а sender needs recipient's Ethereum address. Тhe full process looks as follows:
+Тo send someone Ethereum coins, a sender needs the recipient's Ethereum address.

+For the transaction sender, the full process looks as follows:

-1. Sender gets the recipient's Ethereum address.
+1. The sender gets the recipient's Ethereum address.
-2. Goes to the Balance tab, clicks on Ethereum and selects 'send' option.
+2. Go to the Balance tab, click on Ethereum and select the 'send' option.
-3. Enters the amount and recipient's Ethereum address.
+3. Enter the amount and recipient's Ethereum address.
 4. Indicates the fee for the transaction.
-5. Clicks on the Next button to review and confirm transactions.
+5. Clicks on the Next button to confirm the transaction.
+6. Reviews and confirms the transaction.
-7. Monitors transaction status from Transactions tab.
+7. Monitors the transaction status from the Transactions tab.